.

 Lab Component

-Certification as a 4th class power engineer requires 200 hours of hands-on training.
-While taking online classes, the Sask DLC program provides students with the option to participate in 6 week-end steam time labs.
+Certification as a Class 4 power engineer requires 200 hours of hands-on training.
+While taking online classes, the Sask DLC program provides students with the option to participate in six weekend steam time labs.
 The labs will require travel to the location and provides 80 hours of mandatory, hands-on training.

 Learn more about the lab component